 In today’s edition of “sitting is bad for your body,” we’ll be addressing knee pain.
 In addition to screwing with your posture and your lower back, parking it in a chair for hours on end also has the potential to mess with your knees (and that goes double for anyone who’s sitting cross-legged on the couch during this extended WFH period).
 To help combat all this pressure, we asked a pro for exercises that strengthen the knee joint.

 In most cases, when you’re dealing with knee joint pain, it’s actually an issue in the muscles around the knees that’s causing them to hurt.
 “There are many muscular attachments around the hips that help control the motion of the knee joint and your leg,” says Jaclyn Fulop, PT, founder of Exchange Physical Therapy Group.
-“Knee pain is often due to muscle imbalances from tightness and weakness, and sitting for long periods of time can cause knee pain due to these imbalances.”
+“Knee pain is often due to muscle imbalances from tightness and weakness, and sedentary behavior for long periods of time can cause knee pain due to these imbalances.”

 For example, she explains that when your gluteus medius (aka one of your butt muscles) is weakened, it allows your thighs to rotate and pull inwards, which causes excessive strain around your knee joint.
 And tightness in your vastus lateralis (a part of your quadriceps that allows for strength and stability) can lead tracking issues at the knee because it pulls your kneecap in a wonky direction and can damage the cartilage underneath.
 It should go without saying that any knee pain should be checked out by a doctor, who can determine if there is something more serious going on.

-In order to avoid sitting-induced knee pain, your best bet is to keep your muscles strong in the first place.
+In order to avoid sedentary behavior-induced knee pain, your best bet is to keep your muscles strong in the first place.
 “You can help to correct muscle imbalances with strengthening of the gluteus medius and the vastus medialis, and stretching the lateral musculature,” says Fulop.
 Stretching and strengthening the hips can also help, as it helps to prevent movement in the kneecap and protect the cartilage in your knee.
 These four PT-approved knee joint exercises strengthen your lower body and will keep those knees feeling pain free no matter how many hours you’re spending in a chair.

 1. Standing it band stretch